Pragith/pragith/pragith-net/app/content/blog/2022/2022-04-14-reverse-etl-closing-loop.md

 ## Enter Reverse ETL

-Verify ETL allows us to sync data from the warehouse *back* into the operational systems.
+Reverse ETL allows us to sync data from the warehouse *back* into the operational systems.

 We implemented a sync that takes our `churn_probability_score` model output (calculated nightly in Snowflake) and pushes it into a custom field in Salesforce.